janverschelde/PHCpack/src/Python/PHCpy2/doc/source/blackbox.rst

 ========================================

 The package phcpy depends on the shared object file phcpy2c.so.
-The module **phcpy.solver**
+The module **solver**
-exports the blackbox solver of PHCpack, a fast mixed volume calculator, and several methods to predict the number of isolated solutions of a polynomial system.
+exports the blackbox solver of PHCpack, a fast mixed volume calculator, and several functions to predict the number of isolated solutions of a polynomial system.
 The `test_solver()` function of the module generates two trinomials (a polynomial with three monomials)